VOptimizer/VCore/README.md

 Explore the [examples](examples/) directory for detailed usage examples of this library or look at the [Sourcetree](Docs/Sourcetree/README.md) documentation for a deep dive into the source code.

+For a more seamless integration of VCore into your engine or framework, additional information are available in the [Customization README](Docs/Customization/README.md).

 ## License

 This library is under the [MIT License](LICENSE.txt)